 What the researchers found was that there were residual Carbonates remaining in the test samples and cremated remains all the way up to the maximum temperature above 1,800°F.

 “There is residual Carbonates all the way up to the maximum cremation legal temperatures above 1,800°F.” - Forensic Science International

-Even though the Carbon from most of the body is burned off during cremation, lots of the Carbon wrapped up in the Calcium compounds (which helps give your bone strength) is still there after cremation, in a form called Calcium Carbonate.
-On average, there is 2-4% Carbon left in ashes after cremation in two forms:
+More of the Carbon remaining in cremated remains is from the Carbon wrapped up in the Calcium compounds (which helps give your bone strength) in a form called Calcium Carbonate.
+Carbon may also be found inside the bone as well.

 Carbon testing is a very common practice and is used for many different purposes and industries.